Exploring the effects of Scalar Non Standard Interactions on the CP violation sensitivity at DUNE: Methodology

 The phenomena of neutrino oscillations have played a crucial role in our understanding of various properties of neutrinos from different neutrino experiments.
-In general, in the Long Baseline (LBL) neutrino experiments the most relevant neutrino oscillation channels are appearance probability ($\nu_\mu$ $\rightarrow$ $\nu_e$) channel and disappearance probability ($\nu_\mu$ $\rightarrow$ $\nu_\mu$) channel.
-Since the presence of scalar NSI modifies the neutrino mass matrix, thus the Hamiltonian, so its effects on neutrino oscillation probability may be probed.\\
+In general, in the long baseline (LBL) neutrino experiments the most relevant neutrino oscillation channels are $\nu_\mu$ $\rightarrow$ $\nu_e$ (appearance) and $\nu_\mu$ $\rightarrow$ $\nu_\mu$ (disappearance) probability channels.
+We have probed the effects of scalar NSI on the neutrino oscillation probabilities.\\

-Usually, when neutrino passes through matter it experiences a matter potential, commonly termed as Wolfenstein potential, as Wolfenstein~\cite{Wolfenstein:1977ue} was the first to point it out.
-The analytical expression of neutrino oscillation probability (appearance probability $P_{\mu e}$), in the matter, can be framed as \cite{Parke:2019vbs, Akhmedov:2004ny,Cervera:2000kp},